An incident has occurred in Kela’s remote customer services More information

 Every time you buy a medicine the pharmacy checks your entitlement to reimbursements with Kela.

-Pharmacies have access to your reimbursement entitlement status and your progress towards reaching the annual maximum on medicine expenses.
+Pharmacies have access to your reimbursement entitlement status.
 The pharmacy also has up-to-date information about your progress towards meeting the initial deductible and annual maximum limit on out-of-pocket costs.

 The following personal information is available to pharmacies: